Kirili4ik/Kirili4ik/README.md

 # Hello there!
 I'm Kirill 👋🏻
-Currently I am an NLP engineer at Sberbank.
-Our team is _creating a DL framework on Pytorch - AutoNER_.
-We are also:
+Currently I am an NLP engineer at [iFriend.ai](https://www.ifriend.ai/).
+Our team is creating a virtual friend for all kind of purposes.
+Most of the time here I am working on **creating long-term memory for our chat bot**:
-- Training various models (ex.
-BERT, RoBERTa, Longformer) for business projects 👨‍💼
+- Using T5 for summarization and conditional question generation 🐱
+- Making the bot remember all the facts about him using some NDA magic 🪄
-- Researching Active and Meta Learning 👨‍🔬  ([blogpost📜](https://habr.com/ru/company/sberbank/blog/649609/) with results)
+- Researching and looking forward to using Retrieval-based models 👀

-- Participating in the development of the Low-code and No-code ML-ops platforms for document processing 💻
+Previously I was creating👨‍💼 a Pytorch-based DL framework AutoNER at Sberbank.
+Alongside was the research👨‍🔬 of Active and Meta Learning ([my blogpost📜](https://habr.com/ru/company/sberbank/blog/649609/) on habr).

-Recently I have graduated 👨‍🎓 from [BCs Applied Mathematics and Informatics](https://cs.hse.ru/en/) and now I'm happy to share my experience [leading practical lessons at DL course](https://github.com/Kirili4ik/iad-deep-learning) at the faculty of CS.
+In 2021 I graduated👨‍🎓 from [BCs Applied Mathematics and Informatics](https://cs.hse.ru/en/) and now I'm happy to share my experience [leading practical lessons at DL course](https://github.com/Kirili4ik/iad-deep-learning) at the faculty of CS.

 In my spare time, I like learning something new about DL and spreading the knowledge to others.
 For more information, please check my [pinned projects](https://github.com/kirili4ik#-projects), [presentations](https://github.com/Kirili4ik/pres-n-articles) or [CV](https://github.com/Kirili4ik/pres-n-articles/blob/master/CV_Kirill_Gelvan.pdf) 🤗

-**Field of interests**: DL for Audio, NLP, Generative Models
+**Field of interests**: NLP, DL for Audio, Generative Models

 ### 🛠️ Skills
 - **Programming**: &emsp;Python, SQL, C++